johnnyip/Cloud-Project/README.md

 <hr/>

-This project is to reimplement the AWS data streaming serverless application architecture ([Here](https://github.com/aws-samples/lambda-refarch-streamprocessing)), with some open-source alternatives, including Apache Kafka, OpenFaaS and MongoDB.
+This project is to reimplement the AWS data streaming serverless application architecture ([Here](https://github.com/aws-samples/lambda-refarch-streamprocessing)), with some open-source alternatives, including Apache Kafka, OpenFaaS and MongoDB.<br/> Then make it deployable in Docker and Kubernetes environment.

 Original architecture on AWS platform
 ![AWS](image/streamprocessing-diagram.png)